yunojuno/django-side-effects/README.rst

 Status
 ------

-This project is very early in its development.
 We are using it at YunoJuno, but 'caveat emptor'.
 It does what we need it to do right now, and we will extend it as we evolve.
 If you need or want additional features, get involved :-).